LG's 2024 OLED TVs include an 83-incher and go all-in on AI

 The biggest thing LG is touting for its new LG OLED models is the massive improvements to AI performance with the new Alpha 11 processor.
 In fact, the company says it has improved performance four-fold over the previous generation, which is a substantial improvement.
 The new Alpha 11 chip will be in the G4 and M4 TVs, while the beloved C4 gets a chip called the Alpha 9, which is less powerful.

-Best OLED TV: Gorgeous, vibrant displays for every spaceEnjoy outstanding contrast and a punchy colour performance with our pick of the very best OLED TVs.
+Best OLED TV: Gorgeous, vibrant displays for every spaceEnjoy outstanding contrast and a punchy color performance with our pick of the very best OLED TVs.

 Using AI, LG's new OLED models can use precise image analysis to sharpen objects and backgrounds that may appear blurry, creating a more lifelike image even if the original picture quality isn't perfect.
 Basically, AI is filling in the blanks where the original content is lacking, which sounds exciting.